mhill10/SalonSolutions/README.md

 best efforts to meet all client needs and requests, but at times that make sense for the Salon's schedule as well as the client's schedule.

-Stretch Goal: Lastly, Stylists need effective ways to communicate lessons via PDF and Video to their guests, to help keep them looking their best between visits, as well as ways to track what said guests are saying about them on social media/keep tabs on how a guest's look changes between Salon visits via the guest's social media posts, so that a stylist might better advise on what to do about outgrowth, etc before a guest's next appointment.
-Seems that Facebook/Instagram/Google-YouTube integration of various levels of complexity might be particularly advantageous for this purpose, as well as to make logging-in and booking appointments easier for guests.
+Stretch Goal: Lastly, Stylists need effective ways to communicate lessons via PDF and Video to their salons, to help keep them looking their best between visits, as well as ways to track what said salons are saying about them on social media/keep tabs on how a salon's look changes between Salon visits via the salon's social media posts, so that a stylist might better advise on what to do about outgrowth, etc before a salon's next appointment.
+Seems that Facebook/Instagram/Google-YouTube integration of various levels of complexity might be particularly advantageous for this purpose, as well as to make logging-in and booking appointments easier for salons.

 I propose to create a web-based, Java 8 application that serves the purposes outlined above.